First off, let's get the obvious out of the way. EverQuest II

 Then there's the other side of the accelerated experience coin.
 You know what I'm talking about: that powerful urge to shirk your responsibilities for however long the double XP crack-pipe persists.
 As much as I don't want to blow by fun content, the achiever in me salivates at the prospect of four straight days of ding, ding, ding.
 Yes, unfortunately double XP exacerbates the hurry-up-and-have-fun tendencies that are so pervasive in current-gen MMORPGs.
 Four days of it over a holiday weekend ensures that a) I'll be playing far more than is healthy, and b) I'll be thinking about playing (and wishing I were playing) even while AFK.
 Even though intellectually I know that I'm not really missing anything by not hooking up to an IV and soaking up every single bit of it, psychologically it's mildly distressing to think of not being able to achieve the maximum number of dings in the allotted period.

 I know -- pretty silly isn't it?

-Jef Reahard may be an eternal EverQuest II newb, but he writes a weekly column about the game anyway, through the eyes of a Ratonga Wizard (or any one of 3,720 other alts).
+What do you guys think about double XP?
+I'm particularly keen on hearing the opinions of folks in their 70s and up.
+Maybe I'll feel differently when I get there, but for now it seems like it's too much of a good thing.Jef Reahard may be an eternal EverQuest II newb, but he writes a weekly column about the game anyway, through the eyes of a Ratonga Wizard (or any one of 3,720 other alts).
 If it has to do with the huge and ever-expanding world of EQII, it's been jotted down in The Tattered Notebook.
 Send Ratonga fan mail to firstname.lastname@example.org.